jrnold/acw_battle_data/docs/source/resources/cwsac_theaters.rst

 dbp_resource
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-:title: dbp_resource
+:title: DBPedia URI
 :type: string
-:format: default
+:format: url

+URI of the dbpedia.org category resource for the theater.

 dbp_category
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-:title: dbp_category
+:title: DBPedia URI (category)
 :type: string
-:format: default
+:format: url

+URI of the dbpedia.org category resource for the theater.